This radical new browser will transform your relationship with tabs

 As a rethink of how to work in your web browser, SigmaOS makes a lot of sense.
 But even when you’re adhering to its rigid structure, the browser sometimes gets in its own way.

-For instance, there’s no way to bulk-select a group of tabs to close them or move them into another Workspace, and the browser’s “subpage” concept is confusing.
-(You can open a new tab as a subpage inside another tab, but you can’t move existing pages into or out of a subgroup.)
+For instance, SigmaOS’s multi-select tool lacks a Shift-Click function for selecting a large group of tabs, and the browser’s “subpage” concept is confusing.
+(You can open a new tab as a subpage inside another tab with your mouse, but moving existing pages into or out of a subgroup requires keyboard shortcuts.)
 Even the simple act of modifying a URL becomes a chore, because SigmaOS doesn’t expose the URL in its address bar.
 Instead, you have to click the “copy link” button, paste it in the address bar, and modify it from there.

 SigmaOS also just feels slow, even on an M1 Mac Mini.
 I noticed a slight delay when switching between tabs, and I frequently experienced tabs reloading after clicking on them.
-I also ran into a couple of crashes, which isn’t a huge surprise given that the browser is brand new.
+I also ran into a couple of crashes, which isn’t a huge surprise given that the browser is brand-new.

 Ghassemi says the browser uses Apple’s WebKit rendering engine, citing high RAM usage in Blink, the engine used in Chrome and other Chromium-based web browsers.
 But so far, it’s hard to see that decision paying off.
+(He notes that SigmaOS is releasing daily updates to improve performance.)

 The biggest issue of all, though, is a lack of extension support.
-That means you can’t auto-fill passwords, use your favorite ad blocker, fill out masked email addresses with Abine Blur, or save webpages to sites like Raindrop.io or Pocket.
+That means you can’t autofill passwords, use your favorite ad blocker, fill out masked email addresses with Abine Blur, or save webpages to sites like Raindrop.io or Pocket.

 Again, SigmaOS’s use of WebKit could be a liability here, since it can’t easily tap into Chrome’s existing library of extensions like Chromium-based browsers can.
 Ghassemi says that SigmaOS is working on extension support, using Chrome’s extension API as a workaround, but he declined to explain how this will work, citing proprietary information.

 If you’re simply comparing features, a lot of SigmaOS’s organization tools exist elsewhere.
-Combining Vivaldi’s Tab Stacks feature with its vertical tab layout would offer a similar kind of organization, and you could use its tiling feature or web panels for split-screen webpages.
+Combining Vivaldi’s Tab Stacking feature with its vertical tab layout would offer a similar kind of organization, and you could use its tiling feature or web panels for split-screen web pages.
 And if you don’t want to switch browsers, Workona offers a browser extension for organizing tabs.
 (It also uses the term “Workspaces.”)

 SigmaOS stands out because it doesn’t relegate those ideas to being optional features or add-ons.
 It’s an opinionated web browser that forces you to rethink your tab habits, and while I probably won’t stick with it due to its current limitations, it did make me realize that better ways of working on the web are possible.